mattheson/tempo/README.md

 Refined collaboration and version management for Ableton.
 Go to "Releases" to download.

-*macOS is only supported as of now!
-Windows support is coming soon...*
+*macOS is only supported as of now!*

 ## Current Status
-My current focus is on a big rewrite of Tempo in the `beta` branch.

-I have exciting ideas for what the beta version will look like :)

-I hope to have it working around March 2025.
+**I am currently not working on Tempo**.
+My focus has shifted to some other projects.

+**I promise to revisit Tempo in the future!** I'm not sure when, but the project is still exciting and I think there's potential for it.
+I have some interesting ideas for a future direction for Tempo.

-Alpha version is usable and I can address issues in it as needed.
+The alpha version is usable and I encourage you to try it out!

+If you're interested in contributing feel free to reach out to me.

+Thank you for showing interest in my project.

 # License